Home / 5G / Protocols / PHY / PBCH

 Can a UE see a cell but still fail PBCH?

 Yes.
-Cell visibility and successful PBCH decode are related but not identical engineering outcomes.
+Cell visibility and successful PBCH decode are related but not identical outcomes.

 How is PBCH related to RRC setup?

-PBCH is part of the earliest access chain that prepares the UE for later random access and then eventually the RRC setup procedure.
+PBCH is part of the earliest access chain that prepares the UE for later random access and then eventually RRC Setup.

 Related PHY topics and tools